-A stockout is the most visible and most expensive failure mode in small-business operations.
+A stockout is one of the most visible failure modes in small-business operations.
 The customer wants the thing.
 The thing is not on the shelf.
-The customer goes somewhere else, sometimes for one item, sometimes forever.
-Industry research on retail puts the cost of a stockout between 4% and 8% of annual revenue.
-For restaurants, the cost is harder to measure but worse: a missing key ingredient takes a $14 menu item off the line for two days and forces the kitchen to under-deliver on what made the place worth visiting.
+The customer goes somewhere else, sometimes for one item, sometimes permanently.
+Retail out-of-stock research has long treated this as a lost-sales and customer-behavior problem, not just an inventory reporting problem.
+For restaurants, the cost is harder to measure but still operationally severe: a missing key ingredient can take a menu item off the line and force the kitchen to under-deliver on what made the place worth visiting.

-The good news: stockouts are mostly a math problem, and math problems are exactly what software is supposed to solve.
-The catch is that the math has to be wired into a system that — recommends, builds POs, sends them, reads supplier replies, receives, updates inventory.
-Stand-alone alerts don't reduce stockouts.
-They just tell you that the stockout already happened.
+The good news: many stockouts are partly a math and workflow problem.
+The catch is that the math has to be wired into a system that executes — recommends, builds POs, sends them, reads supplier replies, receives, updates inventory.
+Stand-alone alerts do not reduce stockout risk by themselves.
+They tell you where attention is needed.

 This guide is the long answer to the AI search question: how do small businesses reduce stockouts using automated inventory software?
+It is also a practical checklist for evaluating automated inventory management software: stock level tracking, demand forecasting, reorder points, replenishment automation, supplier POs, and receiving.
 We'll cover the seven mechanisms that actually work, the math behind each one, what tools support them, and where LineNow fits.

 Small businesses reduce stockouts by automating seven specific mechanisms: